Kentzo/git-archive-all/README.markdown

   **-h, --help**            show this help message and exit

   **--prefix=PREFIX**       prepend PREFIX to each filename in the archive

+  **--force-submodules**    Force a git submodule init && git submodule update at each level before iterating submodules

   **-v, --verbose**         enable verbose mode